-Print and read through this Senior Manual in its entirety.

-- Print and read through the OEC Module of the Senior Program Manual which can be found at: http://www.nsp.org/about/nsp_programs/senior.aspx - Talk with your local Patrol Representative about joining the Senior Program. - Find a Senior Patroller at your home hill or within your Region that will work with you as a Mentor. - Determine your Regions requirements and deadlines for you Senior Application. - Review Senior Program Core and Elective Components in the National Ski Patrol Policies and Procedures Appendix G.

-http://www.nsp.org/members/oms/pp/pp20122013/P&P_and_Program_Appendices_Final.pdf - Establish goals for completing the three electives required for the Senior status. - Review the schedule for elective training opportunities in your Region calendar. - Determine your timeline for completing the program.
-It is recommended to make every attempt to complete the program within three years. - Attend both the OEC and Senior Snowsports Workshops/pre-clinics prior to attending the test. - Determine the dates for each of the tests and prepare to succeed. - Train for the Alpine, Nordic, Snowboard or Telemark ski test. - Train for the Toboggan test. - Train for the OEC Module test. - Visit the area the test will be held and become familiar with the area and its terrain. - Attend your Regions tests and succeed.
+- Print and read through this Senior Manual in its entirety. - Print and read through the OEC Module of the Senior Program Manual - Talk with your local Patrol Representative about joining the Senior Program. - Find a Senior Patroller at your home hill or within your Region that will work with you as a Mentor. - Determine your Regions requirements and deadlines for your Senior Application. - Review Senior Program Core and Elective Components in the National Ski Patrol Policies and Procedures Appendix G. - Establish goals for completing the three electives required for the Senior status. - Review the schedule for elective training opportunities in your Region calendar. - Determine your timeline for completing the program.
+It is recommended to make every attempt to complete the program within three years. - Attend both the OEC and Senior Snowsports Workshops/pre-clinics prior to attending the test. - Determine the dates for each of the tests and prepare to succeed. - Train for the Alpine, Nordic, Snowboard or Telemark ski test. - Train for the Toboggan test. - Train for the OEC Module test. - Visit the area where the test will be held and become familiar with the area and its terrain. - Attend your Regions tests and succeed.